dipizio/spike_rbd/README.md

 ### Ref.
-Title: Protein-Protein Interactions at a glance: protocols for the visualization of biomolecular interactions
+Protein-Protein Interactions at a glance: protocols for the visualization of biomolecular interactions
-Authors: Agamennone M., Nicoli A., Bayer S., Weber S., Borro L., Gupta S., Fantacuzzi M., Di Pizio A.
+Agamennone M., Nicoli A., Bayer S., Weber S., Borro L., Gupta S., Fantacuzzi M., Di Pizio A.